HomeDing/homeding.github.io/concepts/paper03.md

 ## Addressing Elements, properties and actions

-When technically addressing an active element, an element property or sending an actionto an element the same 2-level syntax and parameters of addressing is used as it is known from the URL syntax.
+When technically addressing an active element, an element property or sending an action to an element the same 2-level syntax and parameters of addressing is used as it is known from the URL syntax.

 The usual notation is using lowercase characters only.
-The comparisation is internally case-insensitive by comparing always the lowercase variants.
+The comparison is internally case-insensitive by comparing always the lowercase variants.

 Examples are: